Andy Setyo

-Andy Setyo Nugroho (born 16 September 1997) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club PSIM Yogyakarta.
+Andy Setyo Nugroho (born 16 September 1997) is an Indonesian professional footballer who plays as a centre-back for Championship club PSIS Semarang.
 He is also a first sergeant in the Indonesian Army.

 Club career

 Andy Setyo was born in Pati, Central Java Province.
 He entered the Indonesian army before he played professional football.
 He trained with the military-owned team PS TNI before the team decided to participate in top-flight football in the 2016 Indonesia Soccer Championship A. He stayed with the club when it competed in the 2017 Liga 1 and 2018 Liga 1 seasons.
 He has remained a loyal part of the team throughout its dynamic journey that included name changes and a 2019 merger with Liga 3 club Persikabo Bogor.
 The merger led to a name change to TIRA-Persikabo and base relocation to Bogor Regency in West Java province.
 Since 2020, the team has been known as Persikabo 1973 to dilute the military association.

 On 28 June 2025, he officially signed with Liga 1 club PSIM Yogyakarta.